MicrosoftDocs/learn/learn-pr/azure/manage-azure-private-5g-core/includes/4-sim-management.md

 > - If you want to assign a SIM policy to a SIM you provision, you must have already created the relevant SIM policy.
 > - You can create a new [SIM group](#manage-sims-and-sim-groups) when provisioning the SIMs, or you can choose an existing SIM group.

-If you want to use a JSON file to do add SIM details, take the following steps to create the file:
+If you want to use a JSON file to add SIM details, take these steps to create the file:

 1. Prepare the required field values for each SIM.